 Wing Chun Classes for Kids

-Unlike Wing Chun classes for adults, classes for kids tend to be more rigid in their structure, with that rigidity easing up as the age groups get older.
+Unfortunately, not all Wing Chun schools teach Wing Chun classes for kids.
+If you find one, it is rare.
+Unlike Wing Chun classes for adults, classes for Wing Chun for kids tend to be more rigid in their structure, with that rigidity easing up as the age groups get older.
 An ideal class size will range around 5 kids per instructor/coach.
 Age groups will vary depending on the school—the Dragon Institute’s are: Kids group-ages 5-10.
 Juniors group ages 10-15.
 A good Wing Chun class for kids will be fun, safe, but also practical, so that confidence and focus can be instilled at that crucial young age, and just like with the adult classes, a sense of class dynamic is also present, so that the more senior students can help beginner students.

 When it comes to uniforms for kids, chances are that it will be nearly the exact same as what the adult uniform consists of, however, there could be the inclusion of a belt or sash system.
 The Dragon Institute uses a colored sash system for its youth age groups.